To improve water quality on the island, you can adopt the following environmentally friendly measures.

 Properly planned landscapes and gardens can greatly reduce impacts to water quality.
 Before installing new landscaping performing an overall site evaluation may be beneficial.
 The evaluation should take into account: sun vs. shaded areas, salt spray, soil types, soil pH, water drainage, slopes and soil compaction.

 The design of the landscape should include features that reduce runoff and minimize the amount of fertilizer or pesticide application.
 Low impact designs are ideal; one that preserves natives trees or vegetation.
 Homeowners should choose plants that are low maintenance, disease resistance and/or Florida friendly.
-Native plants are highly recommended.
+Native plants are highly recommended as they require little to no fertilizer or irrigation, and provide excellent habitat for wildlife such as birds and butterflies.
 Grouping plants together according to irrigation needs is essential to the minimization of excess runoff as well as plant survival.

 Improper irrigation practices can compound water quality issues in nearby lakes and ponds.
 Excess water from irrigation running off into these water bodies may contain nutrients or materials that could cause water to appear murky.
 Excessive irrigation can also cause fungal problems in turf and landscape plants.
 Irrigation designs should consider location, soils, landscape, vegetation, water supply and water quality.
 The system should be designed to meet the individual needs of turf vs. landscaped areas.